meelgroup/KCBox/README.md

 ### Precautions for Source Code

 - Directory solvers contains some other tools that are used for debugging.
-If they does not work on your computer, please build them yourself.
+If they do not work on your computer, please build them yourself.

 <!-- ####################################################################### -->